soyguijarro/react-storage-hooks/README.md

 # React storage hooks

-Custom [React hooks](https://reactjs.org/docs/hooks-intro) for keeping application state in sync with [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+Custom [React hooks](https://reactjs.org/docs/hooks-intro) for keeping application state in sync with [`localStorage`](https://developer.mozilla.org/docs/Web/API/Window/localStorage) and [`sessionStorage`](https://developer.mozilla.org/docs/Web/API/Window/sessionStorage).

-:book: **Similar API to [`useState`](https://reactjs.org/docs/hooks-reference.html#usestate) and [`useReducer`](https://reactjs.org/docs/hooks-reference.html#usereducer)**.
+:book: **Familiar API**.
 You already know how to use this library!
-Replace the built-in hooks with `useStorageState` and `useStorageReducer` and get persistent state for free.
+Replace the [`useState`](https://reactjs.org/docs/hooks-reference.html#usestate) and [`useReducer`](https://reactjs.org/docs/hooks-reference.html#usereducer) hooks with the ones in this library and get persistent state for free.

 :sparkles: **Fully featured**.
-Automatically stringifies and parses values coming and going to storage, keeps state in sync between tabs by listening to [storage events](https://developer.mozilla.org/en-US/docs/Web/API/StorageEvent) and handles non-straightforward use cases correctly.
+Automatically stringifies and parses values coming and going to storage, keeps state in sync between tabs by listening to [storage events](https://developer.mozilla.org/docs/Web/API/StorageEvent) and handles non-straightforward use cases correctly.
 Expect it to **just work**.

 :zap: **Tiny and fast**.
 Less than 1kb gzipped.
 No external dependencies.
-Only reads from storage when necessary and always updates application state before writing
+Only reads from storage when necessary and always updates application state before writing.

 :capital_abcd: **Completely typed**.
 Written in TypeScript.
 Type definitions included.